oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - TOSCA does not specify a canonical representation for timestamps.
 The only requirement is that representations adhere to RFC 3339.

-### TOSCA scalar-unit type
+#### 9.1.2.2 scalar-unit

-The scalar-unit type can be used to define scalar values along with a unit from the list of recognized units provided below.
+The TOSCA *scalar-unit* types can be used to define scalar values along with a unit from the list of recognized units provided below.

-#### Grammar

 TOSCA scalar-unit typed values have the following grammar:
 ```